sjmulder/json-yaml/README.md

 **json-yaml** [_file_]

 Convert JSON to YAML.
-Uses standard output if no filename is supplied.
+Uses standard input if no filename is supplied.

 Examples
 --------